JBDiscord/Archiver-Bot/DESIGN.md

 to get it back, unless you rely on screenshots.
 And since the archives audit log is open to public*, anyone can see the messages that have been sent in a server and see if people are lying.

+## Potential Problems
+I think its pretty clear that a problem I will come across is, storing things that go against Discords TOS.
+I think I have a sloution for that, Firebase functions and the Google Cloud Vision API.
+I dont know how I going to do that right now.
+Ill cross the bridge when I get a lawsuit throw at me.

 ## Website
 The website is basically the heart of Archiver Bot, this is where people can see the servers archive, if they are a bot moderator, and change the servers settings.